kiplove/-/TreeMap.md

     abstract static class NavigableSubMap<K,V> extends AbstractMap<K,V>
         implements NavigableMap<K,V>, java.io.Serializable {
         private static final long serialVersionUID = -2102997345730753016L;
-        /**
-         * The backing map.
-         */
         final TreeMap<K,V> m;

-        /**
-         * Endpoints are represented as triples (fromStart, lo,
-         * loInclusive) and (toEnd, hi, hiInclusive).
-If fromStart is
-         * true, then the low (absolute) bound is the start of the
-         * backing map, and the other values are ignored.
-Otherwise,
-         * if loInclusive is true, lo is the inclusive bound, else lo
-         * is the exclusive bound.
-Similarly for the upper bound.
-         */
         final K lo, hi;
         final boolean fromStart, toEnd;
         final boolean loInclusive, hiInclusive;